Sequence elimination function and the formulas of prime numbers: The sequence elimination function

 The results will be integers, This function's mechanism is adding one to the results after $y$ numbers.

-\item Adding $n$ to the left-hand side of eq(3)
+\item Adding $n$ to the left-hand side of eq(2.3)

-substituting by $n$ in eq(4) the result is the integer numbers without a specific sequence of numbers where the number of numbers between each two successive numbers in the sequence equals $y$ and the difference between these two adjacent numbers is $y+1$ .\\ Let $x_1$: Is the first number in the eliminated sequence.\\ $x_2$: Is the second number in the eliminated sequence.
+substituting by $n$ in eq(2.4), the result is the integer numbers without a specific sequence of numbers where the number of numbers between each two successive numbers in the sequence equals $y$ and the difference between these two adjacent numbers is $y+1$ .